 There are three kinds of data sets within the Report card: actual (from Xero/QuickBooks), forecast only, and both forecast and actual.
 Futrli is the best solution for true advisory, as it shows the past, present, and future in one place.
 You can duplicate any card onto any board (or duplicate a board for that matter!) and flip the data into looking forwards or backward in a couple of clicks.
 This means there’s no need to create the KPIs or display options again.

 Now let’s play with how you present the data.
 You can have a chart, table, or combination of the two.
 If you have multiple KPIs to monitor, with different data types (eg currency, percentage, margins), you can choose which performance indicator would suit which display option.

 If you need to work row by row, hit the chart icon and select one.
 Whichever chart you choose will then be displayed on the row.
 Update all rows to display the same type of chart by selecting the tick box at the top.
 You have the option of displaying transactional or cumulative data.
 The pencil icon will allow you to edit the formula (KPI) you’ve created or selected.

 Control your formulas

-Use the search bar to find any data within the system related to the organisation you’re working on.
+Use the search bar to find any data within the system related to the organization you’re working on.
 ‘See all’ will allow you to view all data related.
 As you select items, they’ll pop up in the formula bar.
-This should feel familiar, as building formulas is similar to in Excel.
+This should feel familiar, as building formulas are similar to Excel.